ghiden/angucomplete-alt/README.md

 angucomplete-alt
 ============

-This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks here and there.
+This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:

+* coding style similar to angular standard
+* remove unnecessary scope variables
+* jshint
+* more test coverage

 To see a demo go here: http://ghiden.github.io/angucomplete-alt